expo/expo/docs/pages/build-reference/e2e-tests.md

 ### 1. Make home screen interactive

-The first step to writing E2E tests is to make our app interactive.
-Let's add a button and handle the press event to display some text.
+The first step to writing E2E tests is to have something to test - we have an empty app, so let's make our app interactive.
+We can add a button and display some new text when it's pressed.
 Later, we're going to write a test that's going to tap the button and check whether the text has been displayed.

 <img src="/static/images/eas-build/tests/01-click-me.png" style={{maxWidth: "50%" }} />